Skip to product information

 100% Cotton

-Koiguchi shirts have long been worn in Japan as work clothes for craftsmen and at festivals.
+Koiguchi shirts have long been worn in Japan as work clothes for artisans and as festival attire.
 They are called koiguchi because the cuffs are narrow like the mouth of a carp.

-Originally, it was an item worn as a set with a belly wrap and hakama, but in postwar Japan it came to be worn as a casual Japanese-style shirt.
+Originally, it was an item that was worn as a set with a belly wrap and fundoshi, but in postwar Japan it came to be worn as a casual Japanese shirt.

-In addition to festival attire, koiguchi shirts have also been worn as uniforms at izakayas.
-In recent years, they have come to be coordinated with denim as well, as they go well with indigo-dyed belly wraps and other items.
+Koiguchi shirts have been worn as festival attire and as uniforms at izakayas.
+In recent years, they have also come to be coordinated with denim, as they go well with indigo dyed garments such as belly wraps.

-This time, I made a new pattern...
-I added a seam at the shoulder line, so that the pattern is vertical on both the front and back.
-This type of pattern is called "one-way" and the pattern has a top and bottom.
+This time, I used a new pattern...
+I added a seam at the shoulder line so that the pattern would be vertical on both the front and back.
+This type of pattern is called "unidirectional" and the pattern has a top and bottom.

-Therefore, if the pattern is one with the front and back, like the original Koiguchi shirt, one of the patterns will be reversed.
-So I added a seam at the shoulder so that the back would not be reversed.
+Therefore, if the pattern is one piece with the front and back like a regular Koiguchi shirt, one of the patterns will be reversed.
+So we added a seam on the shoulder to prevent the back from being reversed.

-This Koiguchi shirt is made of cotton broadcloth and is covered with ninja patterns, which seem to symbolize ancient Japan.
+This koiguchi shirt is made of cotton broadcloth and is covered with ninja patterns, a symbol of ancient Japan.

 Payment